angular-schule/angular-cli-ghpages/README.md

 ## 🌍 Environments <a name="environments"></a>

-We have seen `angular-cli-ghpages` running on various environments, like Travis CI, CircleCi or GitHub Actions.
+We have seen `angular-cli-ghpages` running on various environments, like Travis CI, CircleCI or GitHub Actions.
 Please share your knowledge by writing an article about how to set up the deployment.

 1. [GitHub Actions](https://angular.schule/blog/2020-01-everything-github)